VirusTotal/yara/docs/modules/pe.rst

     Number of imported functions in the PE.

+.. c:type:: number_of_delayed_imports

+    Number of delayed imported DLLs in the PE.
+(Number of IMAGE_DELAYLOAD_DESCRIPTOR parsed from file)

+.. c:type:: number_of_delay_imported_functions

+    Number of delayed imported functions in the PE.

 .. c:function:: imports(dll_name, function_name)

     Function returning true if the PE imports *function_name* from *dll_name*,